s1vax/ESP32-Deauther/README.md

 <br>

 ## 💻 Firmware
-- Existen varios firmwares que convierten ciertos dispositivos en un `Deauther`.
-En este caso utilizaremos el firmware siguiente:
+- There are several firmwares that can turn certain devices into a `Deauther`.
+In this case, we will use the following firmware:
   - `ESP32 Flash Tool`: https://drive.google.com/file/d/1UuULfBdo3wlgzL6Es9meEfsRHoHqnaKh/view
   - `BIN Files`: https://drive.google.com/file/d/1CYqyvu_TVEcifmxE-ZX37RlV9JfTKWc7/view